 Don’t Optimize Your Blog To Death

-Do a search for “optimize your blog” or “blog optimization" and literally millions upon millions of search results turn up.
-We’ve been hearing for awhile now that blogs can play a big part in your search engine optimization campaign, increasing content and giving you a place to address important keywords.
-And as all savvy marketers know: keywords plus content equal rankings.
+Do a search for “optimize your blog” or “blog optimization,” and literally millions upon millions of search results turn up.
+We’ve been hearing for a while now that blogs can play a big part in your search engine optimization campaign, increasing content and giving you a place to address important keywords.
+And as all savvy marketers know, keywords plus content equal rankings.

 Now that everyone, including your mother (crochet blogs rock!), has a blog, the next big thing is optimizing that blog to get you ranking above your competition and bringing in valuable search traffic.
 What could be better, right?

 Eh, not so fast.
 A problem arises when your blog becomes nothing more than keyword vomit and loses any sense of personality or human feel.
 Increased traffic that doesn’t convert has no value.
-If you bore people with keyword-filled valueless content, they’ll go away.
+If you bore people with keyword-filled, valueless content, they’ll go away.
 Susan has the same problem with personality.
-I keep telling her to add value and she keeps talking about comic book characters.
+I keep telling her to add value, and she keeps talking about comic book characters.

 Even worse, users may associate you with your dead and boring content and be completely disinterested in what you have to offer.
 After all, if your blog is boring, your company probably is too, right?
 Why would I want to pay money to be associated with you?
-I’d rather go someplace where the people are smart and fun.
+I’d rather go somewhere where the people are smart and fun.

 You need to decide what the purpose of your blog is.
 Are you going to use your blog only as a tool for your search engine optimization campaign, or are you going to use it as a branding tool?
 Ideally, you want to do both and you need to find a happy medium of keywords and added value.